Writer in the Dark: Critical reception

 Lorde's vocals on "Writer in the Dark" were compared to those of Kate Bush (pictured in 1986).

 "Writer in the Dark" received critical acclaim from music critics; several publications compared its songwriting to the works of American singer-songwriter Taylor Swift.
 Stuff.co.nz editor Graeme Tuckett called it one of the highlights from the album, saying, "Lorde giving her toughest and least inflected vocal performance in the service of the album's strongest set of lyrics".
 Alexis Petridis from The Guardian stated that while the song was not the first attempt from a modern female singer to channel Kate Bush, "it may well be the first one that doesn't make you want to die of embarrassment on their behalf".

 Sharing similar sentiments, Spencer Kornhaber from The Atlantic called the song a "wonderful nightmare of a piano piece" and concludes by stating that Lorde is saying "something that's been said many times before in song, but she's still saying it more interestingly than most people".
 DIY writer Will Richards called the song "flooring, showing her to be one of the most emotionally intelligent pop songwriters around", while NMEs Dan Stubbs described it as "deliciously bitter".
 Jon Pareles from The New York Times compared its lyrics to Swift and its aesthetic to American singer Lana Del Rey, saying it is "sometimes sparse and transparent enough to accompany Lorde's voice with just a piano note or two".

 "Writer in the Dark" was ranked by Entertainment Weekly 8th on their list of the Most Emotionally Devastating Songs of the 2010s.
 Eve Barlow, writing for the publication, called it "triumphant".

+Live performances

+An acapella version "Writer in the Dark" was included in the set list for the Melodrama World Tour.
+In 2022, video compilations of Lorde shushing her crowd while performing the song went viral on TikTok.
+Lorde responded by sending a video to a fan site to share, in which she defended the "dramatic ass move", saying that she wanted to "try something different" and that it was "literally from an album called Melodrama".

+The track was also played on a number of dates of the Ultrasound World Tour, replacing "Liability".